-Forest bathing is about the mindful soaking up of nature, using all our senses.
-That means what we see and hear, smell and taste.
-It usually involves some form of gentle exercise, such as a walk in the hills and valleys, canoeing down a river or taking a ride through the countryside.
+Forest bathing is about the mindful soaking up of nature, using all of our senses.
+What we see, hear and smell is key; and what we can taste too, of course.
+It usually involves some form of exercise, such as a walk in the hills, canoeing down a river or cycling through the countryside.

 Our home is situated in what we call the Garden Cathedral.
-Several times every day we are privileged to take a walk amongst enormous old trees, birds of every ilk flitting about, and a vegetable and fruit patch that is almost without equal.
+Several times every day we are privileged to take a walk amongst enormous old trees, birds of every ilk flitting about and a vegetable patch that is almost without equal.

 Soaking up nature was never more glorious; medicine for the soul.